corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 All other the new logic is implemented in standalone events and effects which should not conflict with other mods.

+### When to Install

+This mod can be safely added or removed from your savegame after the game has started.
+It is implemented through custom events and effects without adding gameplay objects.
+If you remove it, your game will work normally.

 ### Recommended Companion Mods

 Like leaders?
 Try some of my other leader-related mods that work with this one.